 Ayanamsa is the difference between tropical and sidereal zodiac.
-The actual value is about 23:56, i.e. this value must be deducted from the tropical length of each planet to get the sidereal length.
+The actual value is about 23:56, i.e. this value must be deducted from the tropical longitude of each planet to get the sidereal longitude.

 There is a movement of the vernal point compared with the stars.
 The speed of the movement (called precession) is given by Jet Propulsion Laboratoy (Nasa) as

 Assumed that the precession is always constant, we get a total period of 25771.4021 years.
 The tolerance of +-0.04 arcsec/cty implies that the correct value must be between 25771.197 and 25771.716 years.

 But we may get a different period if the precession is not constant and has long term fluctuations.

 Assumed that the precession given by astronomical ephemeris is correct, the key question for Ayanamsa calculation is to determine the correct Ayanamsa value for a given date (reference date).

 Reference date (called t0) can be any date, most Ayanamsas refer to Jan 1 1900.
 Reference Ayanamsa (called ayan_t0) is the Ayanamsa value at the reference date (e.g. 22:27:37.76 degrees for Lahiri Ayanamsa and Jan 1 1900).